Visit Seattle – Pike Place Market

 Olympic National Park is a huge mountainous rainforest to the west of Seattle.
 There are 7 major vehicle routes into the wilderness of this 1,500 square mile national park, but none of the routes interconnect.
 That’s because there are no roads through the center of the park.
 Most of Olympic National Park is for hikers.

 Drive 3.5 hours from Seattle to Port Angeles and then drive up Hurricane Ridge.
 You will find great views of the Olympics and Canada at the top.
 On the Pacific Coast side of Olympic National Park, you will find dense rainforest, great beaches and rock outcroppings along the ocean shores.
+Follow the link in the comments below to check out Hiking In Olympic National Park by Richard Campbell.

 More Sights Near Seattle